joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-18-the-turbo-framework.md

 The [rest of the series](/turbo-ios/) will touch on the following:

 * URL routing
-* Basic authentication
-* Passing data between the app and web
+* Forms and basic authentication
-* Dealing with forms
+* The JavaScript bridge
 * Native screens
-* And more
+* Architecture and coordinators

 ## The power of hybrid...